LearnWeb3DAO/ICO/README.md

          - my-app
   ```

-- To create this `my-app`, in the terminal point to ICO folder and type
+- To create this `my-app`, in the terminal point to the ICO folder and type:

   ```bash
       npx create-next-app@latest
   ```

-  and press `enter` for all the questions
+  and press `enter` for all the questions.

-- Now to run the app, execute these commands in the terminal
+- Now to run the app, execute these commands in the terminal:

   ```
   cd my-app